Heatblur-Simulations/f-4e-manual/src/procedures/landing/landing.md

 mission/flight demands are not critical.
 Prior to performing a rapid descent, the windshield and canopy surfaces should be preheated to prevent the formation of frost or fog.
-Lift becomes necessary to dump fuel during a descent, thrust settings in excess of 85% rpm may be required to ensure rapid inflight dumping.
+If it becomes necessary to dump fuel during a descent, thrust settings in excess of 85% rpm may be required to ensure rapid inflight dumping.